 So at the broader state level, housing costs are somewhat similar in both Washington and Oregon.
 But there’s quite a bit of variance when you drill down to the city level.

 Here are the August median home prices for the 3 most populous cities in Washington:

 As you can see, Seattle surpasses all of the other cities mentioned above (in both states) in terms of home-price appreciation.
 It was actually leading the nation for a while there.
 For instance, back in September 2017 the Seattle Times reported that the city “has been leading the country in home-price increases for a while.
 Now, no other region is even close.”

-The bottom line: At the state level, median home values are similar in both Oregon and Washington State.
+The bottom line: At the state level, median home values are somewhat similar in both Oregon and Washington State, though the price gap has widened a bit over the past couple of years.
 But it can vary quite a bit at the city level.
 Some of the highest prices in this part of the county are occurring in the Seattle area, including Bellevue and Sammamish.
-The median value in Portland, the most populous city in Oregon, has settled into the low $400,000 range.
+The median value in Portland, the most populous city in Oregon, has settled into the mid-$400,000 range.

 If you’re ready to apply for a home loan or are simply looking for answers to your questions, Sammamish Mortgage is ready to help.
 We are a family-owned and operated mortgage company serving the entire Pacific Northwest region since 1992.
 We currently lend in all of Washington, Colorado, Oregon, and Idaho, and offer many mortgage programs to borrowers across the region.
 Call Sammamish Mortgage today!